 Find out whether you are entitled to apply for SU at SU as a foreign citizen.

 All students have to pay for their own living expenses.
-For more information on living in Denmark and an estimate of living expenses and other useful information, please visit e.g. Study in Denmark or the website of the International Office at the University of Copenhagen.
+For more information on living in Denmark and an estimate of living expenses and other useful information, please visit e.g. Study in Denmark or the website of International Education at the University of Copenhagen.

 The programme is located at the old Municipal Hospital at City Campus.